Asian Studies

 Spring.
 Credits: 4

-This course is the second half of intermediate Korean, which consists of two semesters altogether.
+This course is the second half of intermediate Korean.
 It is designed to consolidate and solidify the language skills acquired in ASIAN-262, Second Year Korean I, and to continue developing proficiency in Korean speaking, listening, reading, writing, and culture.

 Applies to requirement(s): Humanities; Language